'On The Red Carpet at CMA Fest' goes inside Nashville's biggest fan event

-"CMA Fest Presented by SoFi" airs Thursday, June 26 at 8/7c on ABC.
+"CMA Fest Presented by SoFi" airs tonight, June 26 at 8/7c on ABC.

 LOS ANGELES -- Billed as the biggest country music fan event of the year, CMA Fest is an annual pilgrimage to Nashville for country fans and country artists.